List of One Piece characters: Kozuki Momonosuke

 Kozuki Momonosuke (光月モモの助, Kōzuki Momonosuke) is Oden and Toki's son and Hiyori's big brother.
 He and some retainers were sent ahead in time by Kozuki Toki, where he wound end up eating an artificial version of the Fish-Fish Fruit: Model Azure Dragon that Dr. Vegapunk once created.
 He ended up being aged up twenty years by Shinobu during the war in Onigashima.
-Momonosuke became the Shogun after Kaido's defeat.
+Momonosuke became the Shogun of Wano after Kaido's defeat.

 Kozuki Momonosuke is voiced by Ai Orikasa as a boy in the original Japanese version, Hiro Shimono as an adult in the original Japanese version, and by Corinne Sudberg in the Crunchyroll dub.